swt30/thesis/chapters/05-migration/05-migration.md

 What about the higher-pressure and higher-temperature phases such as supercritical fluid?
 Are these environments inhospitable to life?
-This is a more involved question than can be answered here but it is worth noting that thick ocean layers (and thick watery atmospheres) can easily shield the interior from radiation that would be problematic for life on other planets.
+This is a deeper question than can be answered here but it is worth noting that thick ocean layers (and thick watery atmospheres) can easily shield the interior from radiation that would be problematic for life on other planets.
 However, there are fundamental changes in the properties of water at these temperatures and pressures.
 Hydrogen bonds are destroyed at high temperatures and water ceases to be a good solvent for electrolytes, becoming instead a non-polar fluid.^[@Ansimov2004]
 And there are sudden changes in the chemical properties of liquid water past $0.2\,$GPa as well.^[@Kruse2007] As much life on Earth is dependent on the peculiar chemical properties of water, it is unlikely that life as we know it could survive under such conditions.
 Of course this does not rule out other conceptions of life based on non-polar solvents.
-It does mean that the layered phase structure of a thick ocean planet could result in a relatively thin layer in which such life could survive.^[I would like to acknowledge that these interesting points about the properties of supercritical water were raised by the anonymous reviewer for our first paper [@Thomas2016].]
+It does mean that the layered phase structure of a thick ocean planet could result in a relatively thin layer in which life as we know it could survive.^[I would like to acknowledge that these interesting points about the properties of supercritical water were raised by the anonymous reviewer for our first paper [@Thomas2016].]